russellsimpkins/rust-framework/README.md

-pcheck should always be a hash (an array with named keys), even if it's empty. pcheck is deinfed as "variable name"=>"regex" OR "variable name"=>hash.
-Rather than create structured json, I opted to use special charachters to designate rule features.
+pcheck should always be a hash (an array with named keys), even if it's empty. pcheck is deinfed as "variable name"=>"regex" OR "variable name"=>hash. pcheck supports special charachters to designate rule features.
-Here are the rule features.

   - If you define a pcheck rule, then the hash should have a key/value pair that will be validated with the RE.
   - \* If the name starts with *, the variable is optional.
 If it's present, it will be validated against the RE.